Unless an exemption applies, you pay motor vehicle duty when you:

 If you buy a registered vehicle privately, you must complete the registration transfer application and pay duty directly to VicRoads within 14 days of the purchase.
 Penalties apply if you do not lodge your application on time, or if you under-declare your vehicle's value.

-If the vehicle is unregistered, you pay duty at the time you choose to lodge a registration application.
+If the vehicle is unregistered, you pay duty at the time you lodge a registration application.

-Where a vehicle is otherwise transferred to you (such as a gift from parent to child), and is garaged in Victoria, you must tell VicRoads and pay duty within 14 days of the transfer.
-Only in rare circumstances will a duty exemption apply.
+Where a vehicle is otherwise transferred to you, for example a gift from a parent to a child, and is garaged in Victoria, you must tell VicRoads and pay duty within 14 days of the transfer.
+A duty exemption only applies in rare circumstances.